Thumb Collateral Ligament Injury

 How can one check for thumb ligament damage?

-Is it possible to fix a ligament issue without undergoing surgery?
+Is it possible to repair a ligament problem without surgery?

 Without surgery, minor tears can mend with ongoing care and support.
 Full-thickness tears, however, require surgical assistance.
 Anyone who thinks they may have a torn ligament should see a doctor and consider having surgery.